Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the role of title deeds in unregistered land and how they relate to proof of ownership and enforceability of third-party rights.
-In your revision, focus on:
+For SQE1, you are required to understand the role of title deeds in unregistered land and related doctrines and registration requirements, with a focus on the following syllabus points:

 • the function of title deeds in unregistered land transactions